 First things first – what chocolate to choose?
 Maybe you prefer to use only the finest 70% dark chocolate, or perhaps you want emulate the creamy milk chocolate eggs of your childhood.
 That’s beauty of homemade eggs – you get to make the perfect one for you (and your family, of course) and you could even mix white and dark and go for a marbling effect!
 If you want to splash out on a top notch bar, we’ve got a Chocolate Trading Company voucher code can help you save on the very best – until 29th February you can get 10% off your order, and if you go to their site and browse the ‘make, bake and decorate’ section, you’ll find plenty to get your teeth into, literally.
 Use this Chocolate Trading Company discount voucher to purchase not only the finest quality cooking chocolate drops (up to 71% cocoa content), but also choose from their excellent range of modelling chocolate for your own creative Easter egg decorations.

 Or perhaps you want to emulate the taste of your childhood favourites.
 If this is the case, shopping online with a supermarket is best bet to stock up on all those Dairy Milk, Galaxy or Bourneville bars you’ll need to melt.
-Use Sainsbury’s to get £15 off your first order when you spend £60 or more, and we’ve also got an Ocado discount code that saves you £20 when you spend £80 or more on that initial order, plus it’s always well worth checking in with Tescos to see if they’ve got any fabulous confectionery deals - order early and you’ll get your pick of the treats.
+Use our Sainsburys voucher codes to get £15 off your first order when you spend £60 or more, and we’ve also got an Ocado discount code that saves you £20 when you spend £80 or more on that initial order, plus it’s always well worth checking in with our Tesco voucher codes to see if they’ve got any fabulous confectionery deals - order early and you’ll get your pick of the treats.
 Of course the one disadvantage of this approach is that you’ll have to exercise that self-discipline so you don’t end up scoffing all the chocolate before you get creative with it.

 How to Make Your Easter Eggs Receipe and Instructions